boschrexroth/ctrlx-automation-i18n/README.md

 # ctrlx-automation-i18n

 The Repository ctrlx-automation-i18n aggregates translation files of the ctrlX OS system that can be used to translate ctrlX OS into different languages.
-The repository cotains the currently available languages english (en) and (de) for apps provided by Bosch Rexroth.
+The repository contains the currently available languages English (en) and German (de) for apps provided by Bosch Rexroth.

 ## Intended use